sherrybath12/jmeter/index.md

 7. JMeter will start, and you can begin using it to create and execute performance tests.

 ```
-Make sure to refer to the official JMeter documentation for more detailed instructions.
+Make sure to refer to the official JMeter documentation for detailed instructions.
 ```

 ## JMeter Components